On the spectrum of the periodic focusing Zakharov-Shabat operator: General properties of the spectrum

 \section{General properties of the spectrum}

 In this section we discuss some general properties of the Lax spectrum.
 Some of the results below were known, but here are proven for a broader class of potentials.
 Other results are new to the best of our knowledge.
-Proofs of all the results in this section are given in section~\ref{s:mainproofs}.
+In this section we assume $\epsilon>0$ is fixed.
+Proofs of all the results in this section are given in Section~\ref{s:mainproofs}.